Python1320/vr_asmr_petting/README.md

  2. [Enable OSC](https://docs.vrchat.com/docs/osc-overview#enabling-it)
  3. Use [OSC Debug](https://docs.vrchat.com/docs/osc-debugging) to see if are receiving any data
  4. Make sure your VRChat SDK is updated in the companion app!
 VRCFury usually requires the latest VRChat SDK.
+ 5. Check that antivirus 🛡️ and firewall 🔒👮 are not blocking the helper application!

-The application generates a `debug.log` file on start.
+**HINT:** *The application generates a `debug.log` file on start if debug is enabled.
 This can provide clues on what is wrong.
+You should include this file with bug reports, thank you!*

 ### How to change the sounds 🖊️